deepfence/golang_deepfence_sdk/client/docs/ModelCloudNodeComplianceControl.md

 `func (o *ModelCloudNodeComplianceControl) UnsetCategoryHierarchy()`

 UnsetCategoryHierarchy ensures that no value is present for CategoryHierarchy, not even an explicit nil
+### GetCategoryHierarchyShort

+`func (o *ModelCloudNodeComplianceControl) GetCategoryHierarchyShort() string`

+GetCategoryHierarchyShort returns the CategoryHierarchyShort field if non-nil, zero value otherwise.

+### GetCategoryHierarchyShortOk

+`func (o *ModelCloudNodeComplianceControl) GetCategoryHierarchyShortOk() (*string, bool)`

+GetCategoryHierarchyShortOk returns a tuple with the CategoryHierarchyShort field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCategoryHierarchyShort

+`func (o *ModelCloudNodeComplianceControl) SetCategoryHierarchyShort(v string)`

+SetCategoryHierarchyShort sets CategoryHierarchyShort field to given value.

+### HasCategoryHierarchyShort

+`func (o *ModelCloudNodeComplianceControl) HasCategoryHierarchyShort() bool`

+HasCategoryHierarchyShort returns a boolean if a field has been set.

+### GetComplianceType

+`func (o *ModelCloudNodeComplianceControl) GetComplianceType() string`

+GetComplianceType returns the ComplianceType field if non-nil, zero value otherwise.

+### GetComplianceTypeOk

+`func (o *ModelCloudNodeComplianceControl) GetComplianceTypeOk() (*string, bool)`

+GetComplianceTypeOk returns a tuple with the ComplianceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComplianceType

+`func (o *ModelCloudNodeComplianceControl) SetComplianceType(v string)`

+SetComplianceType sets ComplianceType field to given value.

+### HasComplianceType

+`func (o *ModelCloudNodeComplianceControl) HasComplianceType() bool`

+HasComplianceType returns a boolean if a field has been set.

 ### GetControlId

 `func (o *ModelCloudNodeComplianceControl) GetControlId() string`